dennisnyarko/bank_modern_app/README.md

 This is a fully responsive front-end website using ReactJS & Tailwind CSS

-* Design was gotten from Bubble.io with tutorial from youtube *
+-- Design was gotten from Bubble.io with tutorial from youtube -- Personal modifications were included on the website